wp-plugins/admin-branding-and-tweaks/readme.txt

 2. Checkbox to use or not the google fonts
 3. Remove WordPress version from Admin footer

+= 1.0.3 =
+Logo removal is now standalone and support the Slate theme

 == Upgrade Notice ==

 = 1.0.1 =